Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions

 \subsection{Modeling for Relay-Aided Communications}

-In reconfigurable intelligent surface (RIS)-aided NF communications, the conventional cascaded channel that only involves the phase ingredient of far-field scenarios should be further extended to the distance ingredient related one.
-Fortunately, the concept presented in this article may also be applied to RIS-aided systems.
-Moreover, the active RISs can play the role of a transmitter or that of a relay.
-Hence the in-depth theoretical analysis can also follow the basic ideas of Sec. \ref{Challenges and Opportunities}-A with RIS-aided NF communication model.
+In reconfigurable intelligent surface-aided NF communications, the conventional cascaded channel that only involves the phase ingredient of FF scenarios should be further extended to the distance ingredient related one.
+Fortunately, the concept presented in this article may also be applied to reconfigurable intelligent surface-aided systems.
+Moreover, the active reconfigurable intelligent surfaces can play the role of a transmitter or that of a relay.
+Hence the in-depth theoretical analysis can also follow the basic ideas of Sec. \ref{Challenges and Opportunities}-A with reconfigurable intelligent surface-aided NF communication model.